 Students can also find resources within Student Life through VU Pride and Safe Zone.

-Safe Zone is a visible presence on campus supporting the LGBTQIA+ community that provides education and training related to LGBTQIA+ topics and issues.
+Safe Zone is a visible presence on campus supporting the LGBTQIA+ community that provides education and training related to LGBTQIA+ identities and the needs of their community.
 We strive to create a community of respect and care for each person.

-The Safe Zone program provides support for the LGBTQIA+ community at Villanova and provides educational opportunities for all community members.
-Safe Zone helps to create a welcoming and open environment for all and seeks to provide opportunities for increased awareness and visibility of LGBTQ related issues and needs.
+Safe Zone helps to create a welcoming and open environment for all and seeks to provide opportunities for increased awareness and visibility of LGBTQ-related issues and needs.

 About Safe Zone Training Sessions

-Each semester, Villanova faculty, staff and students are invited to become Safe Zone trained.
-The initial training, called Safe Zone 101, is two hours and is offered four to five times each academic year.
+Each semester, Villanova students are invited to sign up for the initial workshop, called VU Safe Zone Workshop Part 1, which is two hours and is offered three to four times each academic year.

 After filling out the registration form, you will receive a reminder email a few days prior to your registered training session.